 The tiny community of Preston is set in picturesque King County, just 20-miles drive east of Seattle and a mountain bike ride away from the Cascades.

-Thanks to Highlands Fiber Network’s Quantum Gig plan, residents of this quiet commuter area enjoy blazing fast (1000mbps down / 100mgps up) broadband Internet for $70/month — faster and cheaper than most options in the big city.
+Thanks to Highlands Fiber Network’s Quantum Gig plan, residents of this quiet commuter area enjoy blazing fast (1000 Mbps down / 1000 Mbps up) broadband Internet for $70/month — faster and cheaper than most options in the big city.

-Mahaska Communication Group is to thank for the incredible broadband speeds available in the sparsely populated former university town of University Park, with an impressively low $50 setup fee for 1000mbps up/down.
+Mahaska Communication Group is to thank for the incredible broadband speeds available in the sparsely populated former university town of University Park, with an impressively low $50 setup fee for 1000 Mbps up/down.
+Over the years, EarthLink has also established robust broadband service to residents in the area, making this tiny town of 487 another attractive option for those looking to get away.

 Small but funky French Settlement has two things going for it: Baton Rouge grit, and surprisingly speedy broadband.
 Francophiles and bayou buffs have no reason to go without connectivity down south.
-1 GB up/down plans are available from Eatel, albeit for almost $150 per month.
-The company boasts overall positive reviews (70.3 percent recommendation rating on Broadband Now as of November 2015).
+1 Gbps up/down plans are available from Eatel, albeit for almost $150 per month.
+Additionally, gig plans are now also available from Spectrum in the area.

-Plus, Myrtle Beach is less than an hour’s drive away.
+Plus, Myrtle Beach is less than an hour’s drive away, making this an ideal location for people looking to get a taste of seaside living.

 Flora is one of those timeless one-street towns that you can drive from end to end in a couple minutes.
 But the speed-to-monthly-price ratio for available broadband plans trumps that of many major cities, giving the 5000+ residents something to brag about besides proximity to the Mississippi Petrified Forest.

-You have to sign a 2-year contract for 1 GB broadband in Flora, but once you’re locked in the prices are great: $80 per month from C Spire.
+You have to sign a 2-year contract for 1 Gbps broadband in Flora, but once you’re locked in the prices are great: $80 per month from C Spire.
+Additionally, Xfinity recently expanded into the area, brining a gigabit download speed plan into the mix for those looking to sign up for new service or carry over an existing connection with their move.

 Being a stone’s throw from Portland is always a perk, but the 15,000+ residents of Molalla don’t have to go into the city for blazing fast broadband.
-Creatively named Molalla Communications provides true 1 GB broadband for around $100/month.
+Creatively named Molalla Communications provides true 1 Gbps broadband for around $100/month.
+The company is no longer the only gigabit game in town as of 2021, as several other companies now offer high-speed options in the area, including Wave and DirectLink.

 Monticello offers all the best of waterfront living along the northern neck of the Mississippi River, right outside of the rapidly revitalizing city of Minneapolis.
-FiberNet delivers 1 GB broadband throughout the town, which has a population of just over 18,000.
+FiberNet delivers 1 Gbps broadband throughout the town, which has a population of just over 18,000.
+This longstanding connection is supplements by Spectrum, which now offers their own gigabit service to residents in the area.
+Additionally, TDS offers gigabit to 74% of residents.

-The second town on this list to fall near Portland, Canby’s population of 22,688 benefits from true 1 GB internet through their own local provider, Canby Telecom.
-Clearly, local business has it’s perks.
+The second town on this list to fall near Portland, Canby’s population of 22,688 benefits from true 1 Gbps internet through their own local provider, Canby Telecom.
+Clearly, local business has its perks.
 Small providers throughout Oregon provide impressive speeds at reasonable costs, benefiting from high consumer approval and the customer loyalty that comes with good service.

-Tullahoma was the focus of a study by Allan Holmes of the Center for Public Integrity this year, which drew attention to the huge benefits that broadband access brings to small towns.
+Tullahoma was the focus of a study by Allan Holmes of the Center for Public Integrity in 2015, which drew attention to the huge benefits that broadband access brings to small towns.
 The positive results on job growth speak for themselves:

 Employment in Tullahoma lagged statewide job growth before the LightTUBe was turned on.
 Since the recession ended in 2009, two years after the city began offering broadband, the city has outpaced job growth in Tennessee.
 The city added 3,598 jobs from April 2009 to April 2014, a 1.63 percent annual growth rate, about double the statewide rate, according to the Bureau of Labor Statistics.